How to Control a Male Dog Around a Female in Heat

 Keeping the scent under control

-Keeping a clean home is something you should be doing anyway, but this is particularly the case when you have a female dog in heat.
+Hygiene in the home is especially important when you have a female dog in heat.
 Although you may not be able to perceive it, they leave their scent all over the place.
 This is a hidden sign of their sexual cycle.
-If you have a male dog in the home, this scent alone can cause them to get overexcited and exhibit their own behavioral problems.
+If you have a male dog in the home, this scent alone can cause them to get overexcited and exhibit their own behavioral problems such as mounting other dogs.

 Doggie pants for females in heat

-However, you don't need to buy special dog underwear if you want to help keep male dogs away from a female dog in heat.
+However, you don't need to buy special dog underwear if you want to control male dogs around a female dog in heat.
 Human underwear can be adapted to make doggie pants by either cutting holes or affixing with safety pins.
 A pad similar to human sanitary napkins can be placed in the underwear so that it absorbs secretions as well as helping to mask the smell.
 They should also help work as a form of birth control if male dogs tried to mount them.

 Changing your dog's walking times can be a very practical solution to this problem.
-Taking advantage of quieter hours of the day means you can take a female dog in heat out for a walk without having to worry about male dogs bothering them.
+The best time to walk your dog is the quieter hours of the day.
+You can take a female dog in heat out for a walk without having to worry about male dogs bothering them.
 Your dog may normally be very happy to run around off leash without a problem.
 However, when they are in heat, it is recommended you keep them on leash.

 The reason for keeping female dogs in heat on leash is for both their benefit and others.
-Not only does it help you keep them calm in the presence of male dogs, as well as helping them to evade the dog's attention, but it means other dogs and people are kept safe from potentially aggressive behavior during this time.
+Doing so helps you keep them calm in the presence of male dogs, as well as helping them to evade the dog's attention.
+It also means other dogs and people are kept safe from potentially aggressive behavior during this time.

 Products to cover up the scent